Secretariat

 Siobhan Isherwood

 Siobhan has a background in large-scale renewable energy development, renewable energy advocacy, environmental assessment, bush regeneration, and waste management and resource recovery.
 She is a passionate environmental scientist and experienced project manager.
-Siobhan has an environmental science degree (first class honours) from Monash University and is currently completing a Masters in conservation biology at Macquarie University.
+Siobhan has an environmental science degree (first class honours) from Monash University and has completed a Masters in conservation biology at Macquarie University.
 Her academic experience includes ecology, policy development, ecological economics, remote sensing and GIS, and climate change.

 David Miller